-It is therefore requested that the settlement boundary of Banchory (as contained on page 788 - 791 of the Proposed Plan) is amended to include this site and that the site is identified as an Opportunity Site for 10 houses for delivery in the first plan period.
-As such, Appendix 6: Housing Land Allocations should be amended to take account of this change.
+It is therefore requested that the settlement boundary of Banchory (as contained on page 788 - 791 of the Proposed Plan) is amended to include the site at Deebank and that the site is identified as white land within the settlement boundary which would allow the site to be developed, as appropriate, as infill development.
+This would allow flexibility for housing or a visitor centre on the site.